GenAI Concepts

 Fine-tuning

 Fine-tuning happens during model development and deployment.
-The process involves modifying an already trained AI model with a smaller targeted fine-tuning dataset.
-The aim of fine-tuning is to maintain the original capabilities of a pretrained model while adapting it to suit more specialised use cases.
+It involves modifying a trained AI model with a smaller, targeted fine-tuning dataset.
+Fine-tuning maintains the original capabilities of a pre-trained model while adapting it to suit more specialised use cases.

-Imagine that you have a model that’s been trained to recognise birds in pictures, but you want it to be better at recognising Swift Parrots specifically.
-You decide to deploy the model that you found from an AI library, fine-tune the model by feeding it lots of pictures of Swift Parrots, adjusting its *parameters, and even scoring the performance (i.e., reinforcement learning) of the computer until it gets better at identifying them.
+Imagine you have a model that’s been trained to recognise birds in pictures, but you want it to be better at recognising Swift Parrots specifically.
+You deploy a model you found from an AI library, fine-tune it by feeding it lots of pictures of Swift Parrots, adjust its parameters and even score the performance (i.e. reinforcement learning) until it gets better at identifying the target.

-Large training datasets are often available from development platforms like Github, Azure AWS, Papers with Code, and Hugging Face.
+Large training datasets are available from development platforms like Github, Azure AWS, Papers with Code and Hugging Face.

-The Data Provenance Initiative identified that across Github, Hugging Face, and Papers with Code, more than 70% of pretrained datasets had no data licenses; those that did, roughly half were incorrect and were more permissive than the dataset creators had intended (read more in Public AI Training Datasets are Rife with Licensing Errors and The Data Provenance Initiative: A Large Scale Audit of Dataset Licensing & Attribution in AI).
+The Data Provenance Initiative identified that across Github, Papers with Code and Hugging Face more than 70% of pre-trained datasets had no data licences.
+For those that did, roughly half were incorrect and were more permissive than the dataset creators had intended.

 Deployer or ML/ops

-While AI developers create the AI system, AI deployers take the AI systems or models that have been developed and make them available for use in real-word applications.
+While AI developers create the AI system, AI deployers make them available for use in realword applications.
 In some cases, the distinction between a developer and a deployer is minimal.
 However, deployers may be the organisations that make AI tools available to others.

-Let’s think about an AI model being composed of four layers: infrastructure, model development, application development, and applications.
-Different levels are open to deployment but are associated with different levels of technical capacities.
+Let’s think about an AI model being composed of 4 layers: infrastructure, model development, application development and applications.
+Different levels are open to deployment and associated with different levels of technical capacities.

-From the pie chart above, open-source AI tools are deployed for the purposes of coding, communications (i.e., WhatsApp bots, Slack bots), information aggregation (e.g. requesting the model for meeting summaries), image production, workflow automation, and writing.
+As shown in the pie chart, open-source AI tools are deployed for coding, communications (e.g. WhatsApp bots, Slack bots), information aggregation (e.g. asking a model for meeting summaries), image production, workflow automation and writing.

 User

-Users are the individuals or organisations that interact with AI technology, whether through text, voice, images, or other forms of input.
-Users can also be anyone whose rights and activities are influenced by AI systems’ outputs.
+Users are the individuals or organisations that interact with AI technology through text, voice, images or other inputs.
+Users can also be anyone whose rights and activities are influenced by AI system outputs.

-We are users when we chat with our virtual assistant like Siri or Google Assistant.
+We are users when we chat with virtual assistants like Siri or Google Assistant.

-Even though individuals do not actively engage with AI models, it is possible that individuals’ rights and activities can be affected by organisations’ incorporation of AI models.
-For example, when AI is used to screen job applications and select candidates for interviews.
-Outcomes are likely to be influenced by the AI decision-making system.
+Even though individuals do not directly engage with AI models, individuals’ rights and activities can be affected by how organisations use AI models.

 Regulatory